Gagravarr/BBuzz23-LaptopML/Examples.md

 ### Llama 13B
 USER's talk on laptop sized LMs is coming up!
 Check out our website to learn more about this exciting topic. https://www.berlinbuzzwords.de/en/programme/talks/#talk_id=4679

+### Guanaco 33B model (QLoRA)
+Here are two possible tweets you could use: “Learn how to build your own language model capable of generating text!
+Join our workshop on laptop-sized #LLMs next week!”
+“Have you ever dreamed of building your own language model?
+Learn how at our upcoming workshop on creating laptop-sized #LLMs!”

 ### ChatGPT
 📢 Exciting News!
 Join us at #BerlinBuzzwords for a mind-blowing talk on Laptop-sized LLMs! 🚀 Discover how cutting-edge advancements are shrinking massive language models to fit your device.
 Don't miss this session by our expert speaker!
 Register now and expand your horizons! #AI #BigData